-Elliptic flow has proved to be very valuable for the understanding of relativistic nuclear collisions [1].
-However, different analysis methods give results which spread over a range of 20% [2].
-A higher accuracy is now needed because when comparing to relativistic viscous hydrodynamic calculations, an uncertainty of 30% in the elliptic flow parameter $v_2$ leads to an uncertainty of 100% in the ratio of shear viscosity to entropy [3].
+Elliptic flow has proved to be very valuable for understanding relativistic nuclear collisions [1,2].
+However, different analysis methods give results that spread over a range of 20% [3].
+A higher accuracy is now needed because when comparing to relativistic viscous hydrodynamic calculations, an uncertainty of 30% in the elliptic flow parameter $v_2$ leads to an uncertainty of 100% in the ratio of shear viscosity to entropy [4].
 The experimental measurements need to converge to allow extraction of such important characteristics of the matter produced in relativistic nuclear collisions.
-The problem of nonflow correlations contributing to $v_2$ has been known for a long time [4].
-More recently it has been recognized that fluctuations affect the measured $v_2$ values [5, 6].
-It is now also recognized that some measurements are relative to the participant plane and some to the reaction plane [7].
+The problem of nonflow correlations contributing to $v_2$ has been known for a long time [5].
+More recently, it has been recognized that fluctuations affect the measured $v_2$ values [6,7].
+It is now also recognized that some measurements are relative to the participant plane and some to the reaction plane [8].
 The reaction plane is spanned by the vector of the impact parameter and the beam direction.
-The participants are those constituents which partake in the primary interaction.
+The participants are those constituents that partake in the primary interaction.
 The minor axis of the participant zone and the beam direction define the participant plane.
 The event plane contains the flow vector Q constructed from the transverse momenta of the detected particles.

 The purpose of this paper is to propose a method using reasonable assumptions to obtain a well-defined measure of elliptic flow to compare with theoretical calculations.
-Section II describes the flow analysis methods which we will be discussing.
+Section II describes the flow analysis methods we will be discussing.
 The analytic equations are derived in Secs.
-III and IV, and summarized in Sec.
+III and IV and are summarized in Sec.
 V. Tests of the equations by numerical integrations and simulations are in Sec VI.
 Then the analytic equations are applied to published STAR data in Sec.
 VII.
-Sec.
-VIII is a summary.
+Section VIII gives a summary.

-For simplicity we will write $v\{ \}$ instead of $v_n\{ \}$ and $\cos(...)$ instead of $\cos[n(...)]$ , where n is the harmonic number of the anisotropic flow.
+For simplicity we will write $v\{$ } instead of $v_n\{$ } and $\cos(\cdots)$ instead of $\cos[n(\cdots)]$ , where n is the harmonic number of the anisotropic flow.
 The final equations are independent of n.